bsweeyee/fggp23-network-unity/FGGP23_NC2/documentation.md

     - PLAY
     - WIN
     - LOSE
-[ ] When player hits spawn position, reduce player health and set to win / lose state depending on who's health falls below 0 [ ] Setup cooldown for each spawn
+[o] When player hits spawn position, reduce player health and set to win / lose state depending on who's health falls below 0 [ ] Setup cooldown for each spawn
 [ ] Prevent spawning if there is already a friendly unit at the start -> if implement merging, instantly merge [ ] Implement units merging